loongmxbt/orion-lfs/README.md

 # Local Storage Provider for Orion Filesystem

 ### Notice
 If you want to use a community package, please check this [lc3t35:orion-filesystem-local](https://github.com/lc3t35/orion-filesystem-local).
+All issues please open in the above repo, we'll discuss there, thanks!

 This repo is for customization and experiment needs.
 Not guarantee long-time support.

 ### Features